PyVRP/PyVRP/README.md

 > [!TIP]
 > Looking for professional support?
 [RoutingLab](https://routinglab.tech) provides consulting, custom development, and FastVRP - a production-ready route optimisation API built on PyVRP.

-### Examples
+### Tutorials

-We provide some example notebooks that show how PyVRP may be used to solve vehicle routing problems.
+We provide many tutorials that show how to use PyVRP to solve vehicle routing problems.
-These include:
+The [quickstart][4] introduces PyVRP's modelling interface and is a great way to get started.

-- A short tutorial and introduction to PyVRP's modelling interface, [here][5].
+The following tutorials cover specific features in more detail:
-  This is a great way to get started with PyVRP.
+- [Load and vehicle capacities][5]: pickups, deliveries, and multiple load dimensions.
-- A notebook solving classical VRP variants, [here][4].
+- [Time and duration constraints][6]: time windows, service durations, release times, and shifts.
-  In this notebook we solve several benchmark instances of the CVRP and VRPTW problems.
+- [Profiles][7]: routing profiles for different vehicle types and access restrictions.
-  We also demonstrate how to use the plotting tools available in PyVRP to visualise the instance and statistics collected during the search procedure.
+- [Optional clients][8]: visiting optional clients with rewards.
-- A notebook implementing a `solve` method using PyVRP's components, [here][8].
+- [Mutually exclusive groups][9]: client groups for modelling alternative services.
-  This notebook is a great way to dive deeper into how PyVRP works internally.
+- [Reloading][10]: vehicle reloading at depots to reset capacity.

-If you are new to vehicle routing or metaheuristics, you might also benefit from reading the [introduction to VRP][6] and [introduction to ILS][7] pages.
+For those interested in PyVRP's underlying algorithm, see [this page][11] for a high-level description of the iterated local search algorithm, and [this notebook][12] for an implementation of the `solve` method using PyVRP's components.

 ### Getting help